Don’t overwhelm yourself with the idea of red dot sights in your firearm.

 Eye relief IS NOT a significant factor in a reflex sight.
 You can shoot with both eyes open, so you have environmental awareness.

-With this setup, a reflex sight is easy to use as 1-2-3.
+With this setup, reflex sights are easy to use as 1-2-3.
 Just put the dot on your target and shoot.

 Holographic Sights